IndigoUnited/js-dejavu/README.md

 A class that implements an interface must define all the interface methods and be compatible with their signature.
 You define that a class implements an interface by specifying it in the Implements keyword.
 The Implements keyword can be an interface or an array of interfaces.
-Following our previous example we can define a concrete class - _EventsEmitter_ - that implements the _EventsInterface_ interface.
+Following the previous example we can define a concrete class - _EventsEmitter_ - that implements the _EventsInterface_ interface.

 ```js
 define(['path/to/EventsInterface', 'path/to/classify/Class'], function (EventsInterface, Class) {